bahodge/tomb-of-annihilation/sessions/Session 36.md

 [[Khar]] takes the key and jams it in and a stone door opens.
 Inside the shrine we see steps decending to a ledge overlooking sharpened stakes and an alcove on the far wall holds a pedestal with a cube atop it.
 Wooden beams radiate from the walls at floor hight.

 [[Merrick Ravenshade]] tries to grab the stone with mage hand but the door smashes shut.
+A wave of poison leaks out and we almost get poisoned.